becodeorg/free2code/2.CSS/0. Introduction to CSS/readme.md

 Easy again!
 As you can see, you can add up properties using a semicolon (the character `;`) to separate them so the browser does not get confused.

-We could add many more properties inside of this method.
-But we won't use this method since it can get pretty messy in our HTML file.
+We could add many more properties inside of this method but  it can get really messy in our HTML file so it's not really recommanded.
+The next two methods are much cleaner...

-### 2. Internal CSS
+### 2. The <style> block

 Another way to include CSS is by using the `<style>` tag inside of our `head` section of our HTML page.